microDude/ODE-L1-norm-minimization-Python/README.md

 This code script is implemented from the journal paper:

-A differential equations approach to l1-minimization with applications to array imaging., Moscoso et al.
+A differential equations approach to l1-minimization with applications to array imaging., Miguel Moscoso, Alexei Novikov, George Papanicolaou and Lenya Ryzhik, 2012, Inverse Problems

 doi:10.1088/0266-5611/28/10/105001